-Important case law about Michigan attendant care after a car accident
+Important case law about Michigan attendant care after an accident

 Six lessons that all auto accident victims and attendant care lawyers need to know

 For basic information about attendant care in Michigan, read our attendant care FAQs.
-You can also call Michigan Auto Law at and speak with one of our attendant care lawyers.
-The call and the advice is free.
+You can also call Michigan Auto Law at (800) 777-0028 and speak with one of our attendant care lawyers.
+The call and the advice are free.

-Family members of a seriously injured car accident or truck accident victims can be compensated for providing attendant care - even if the family members have no medical training.
+Family members of a seriously injured car accident or truck accident victim can be compensated under the No-Fault law for providing attendant care services to the victim – even if the family members have no medical training.

 - Visconti v.
-Detroit Automobile Inter-Insurance Exchange: The Michigan Court of Appeals held that a car accident victim’s wife was entitled to compensation under Michigan’s No-Fault Insurance Law for services and care she provided the victim for the four months he was in a leg cast (Michigan Court of Appeals, June 5, 1979, #78-872).
+Detroit Automobile Inter-Insurance Exchange (DAIIE): The Michigan Court of Appeals held that a car accident victim’s wife was entitled to compensation under Michigan’s No-Fault Insurance Law for services and care she provided the victim for the four months he was in a leg cast.
+The attendant care services that the court deemed compensable included “‘[s]erving meals in bed and bathing, dressing, and escorting a disabled person . . .'”
+(Michigan Court of Appeals, June 5, 1979, #78-872)

 - Van Marter v.
-American Fidelity Fire Insurance Company: The Michigan Court of Appeals held that an accident victim’s family member does not need to be medically trained to be compensated for providing attendant care to the accident victim.
-In Van Marter, the attendant care included serving meals in bed; bathing; escorting the victim to the doctor; exercising the victim in conformity with his doctor’s instructions; assisting in formulating diet; administering medicine; assisting victim with speech and associational therapy (Michigan Court of Appeals, March 17, 1982, #51813).
+American Fidelity Fire Insurance Company: The Michigan Court of Appeals held that an auto accident victim’s family member does not need to be medically “trained” or a licensed medical care provider in order to be compensated for providing attendant care services to the accident victim.
+In Van Marter, the attendant care included: Serving the victim’s meals in bed; bathing the victim; escorting the victim to the doctor; exercising the victim in conformity with his doctor’s instructions; assisting in formulating the victim’s diet; administering medications; assisting the victim with “speech and associational therapy.”
+(Michigan Court of Appeals, March 17, 1982, #51813)

-To determine the value of family-member provided attendant care, consider the price such care would cost on the open market.
+To determine the reimbursement rate of in-home, family-member provided attendant care services, courts must consider prices charged by “individual caregivers” on the open market.

 Family members of a seriously injured auto accident victim can be compensated for overseeing, supervising and managing the attendant care provided to the auto accident victim.